Soft and fluffy, just like a cupcake, these cinnamon baked cake donuts are a lightly spiced treat, that taste surprisingly similar to the real deal.

 - Add the browned butter back to the saucepan, along with the icing sugar and salt.
 Whisk to combine then add the milk and mix through.

-- Top the doughnuts: Place your doughnuts, on a rack over a lined baking tray (to catch any drips).
+- Place your doughnuts, on a wire rack over a lined baking tray (to catch any drips).
 Dip the tops into the icing, let a little drip off then turn them up the right way on the rack.
 Allow to set before serving.

 - I use a standard Australian 20ml tablespoon (= 4 teaspoons worldwide)